Opinion | How Rep. Nancy Mace’s two-facedness enables GOP covid madness

 But that’s not how this particular conspiracy theory works.
 It says that Democrats are so determined to impose new lockdowns to create totalitarian control over every American’s life that they want the pandemic to go on forever.
 That’s why “you can count on a variant about every October, every two years," as “Fox & Friends” claims.

-The idea that the variant is a hoax is echoed by right-wing social media personalities, while networks like Fox and OAN continue to tell viewers that vaccines don’t work and are dangerous or even deadly.
+The idea that the variant is a hoax is echoed by right-wing social media personalities, while networks such as Fox and OAN continue to tell viewers that vaccines don’t work and are dangerous or even deadly.

-So rather than the emergence of the omicron variant providing yet another reason why everyone should get vaccinated as soon as possible, they’re using it to convince people of just the opposite, that it’s a reason why you shouldn’t get vaccinated.
+So rather than the emergence of the omicron variant providing yet another reason everyone should get vaccinated as soon as possible, they’re using it to convince people of just the opposite, that it’s a reason why you shouldn’t get vaccinated.

 Yes, it’s crazy.
-But just as supposedly mainstream Republicans skate past their party’s ongoing attack on democracy and its continued lie about 2020 by saying they just want to make sure elections are free of fraud, they’re brought on news outlets like CNN where they say almost the right things about the pandemic, then hop over to the Fox studios to spread misinformation and prop up conspiracy theories.
+But just as supposedly mainstream Republicans skate past their party’s ongoing attack on democracy and its continued lie about 2020 by saying they just want to make sure elections are free of fraud, they’re brought on news outlets such as CNN where they say almost the right things about the pandemic, then hop over to the Fox studios to spread misinformation and prop up conspiracy theories.

 But unlike in earlier times, we can all see it happening.
 We don’t need a spy taking notes at an unnoticed speech or a closed-door gathering to discover that politicians are talking out of both sides of their mouths.
 It’s right there on TV and social media.

-So if news organizations are going to interview officials like Nancy Mace, they should demand right from the outset that they address the lunatic claims being made in their party.
+So if news organizations are going to interview officials such as Mace, they should demand right from the outset that they address the lunatic claims being made in their party.
 Do they think the new covid variant is a Democratic hoax to impose totalitarian tyranny?
 Do they think vaccines are killing thousands of people?
 If they can’t say no, then they shouldn’t be given a platform to pretend they aren’t aiding and abetting their party’s pernicious madness.